Other courses that you might be interested in...

 6N3450 History and Appreciation of Art and Design

-Creatively drawing from the immense backdrop of art history and all that has been written on art in modern times, this new course provides a supportive platform to foster imagination and insight in the development of good writing and critical-thinking skills.
-Committed to the belief that we all have the capacity to write and think creatively, this course’s objective is to teach students the basic grammar and language skills of writing so each individual student can grow into the creative and imaginative writers they already are by building on their rich life-long experiences.
+Creatively drawing from the immense backdrop of art history and all that has been written on art and literature in modern times, this course provides a supportive platform to foster imagination and insight in the development of good writing and critical-thinking skills.
+Committed to the belief that we all have the capacity to write and think creatively, this course’s objective is to teach students the basic grammar and language skills of writing so each individual student can grow into the creative and imaginative writers they already are by building on their rich, life-long experiences.

-Looking through the lens of art history and analysing the social and technological shifts that continue to change art today, students will take part in a number of debates both contemporary and historical that affect the development of art, that include taste, status, value, globalisation, and accelerated change associated with new technologies, such as photography and the Internet.
+Looking through the lens of art history and analysing the social and technological shifts that continue to change art today, students will take part in a number of debates both contemporary and historical that affect the development of art, that include taste, status, value, feminism, globalisation, and accelerated change associated with new technologies, such as photography and the Internet.